imh-ds/cscore/README.md

 ## Introduction

+**NOTE: Current README file is outdated.
+Update to be released in future beta version.**

 In the realm of psychology and other social behavioral sciences, latent constructs are often measured using scales.
 These scales commonly undergo psychometric validation through methods such as exploratory